nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * New clashing schedule will be informed so that you can modify using the [`edit` command](#editing-a-student-edit).
 * <b>ADDRESS</b> can be used to store place of tuition.
 E.g. You can store tutee's address if the tuition happens at their place or you can store `My Place` if the tuition is at your place.
+* For names containing special characters (e.g., `/`, `.`, or `&`), please omit these symbols and save the names in a memorable format, such as using only letters and spaces.
+This way, you can keep names easily identifiable within the app's constraints.
 </box>

 ### Listing all students: `list`